bevy-cheatbook/bevy-cheatbook/src/assets/assetserver.md

 On the web, it fetches assets using HTTP URLs pointing within an `assets` folder located alongside the game's `.wasm` file.

-There are [unofficial plugins][cb::3rdparty] available that provide additional I/O backend implementations, such as for loading assets from inside archive files.
+There are [unofficial plugins][cb::3rdparty] available that provide alternative I/O backend implementations, such as for loading assets from inside archive files (`.zip`), embedded inside the game executable, using a network protocol, … many other possibilities.